julien-mrty/APP5_Web_Development/README.md

 3) **Accessing the Application:**<br />
 Once the containers are up, the application will be available at:<br />
 Frontend: `http://localhost:8080` <br />
 The frontend will communicate with the backend through the configured proxy.
-The backend runs internally on port 8081, and MySQL on 3306, but you only need to interact with the frontend URL above.
+The backend runs internally on port 8081, and MySQL on 3306, but you only need to interact with the frontend URL above.<br />

 4) **Accessing Swagger Documentation:**<br />
 The backend provides Swagger documentation for the API.
 You can access it at:<br />